lidofinance/dual-governance/docs/specification.md

 While the deadlock conditions are met, the Tiebreaker committee address is allowed to:

-1. Approve execution of any pending proposal by calling [`DualGovernance.tiebreakerApproveProposal`] so that its execution can be scheduled by calling [`DualGovernance.tiebreakerScheduleProposal`] after the tiebreaker execution timelock passes.
+1. Schedule execution of any pending proposal by calling [`DualGovernance.tiebreakerScheduleProposal`] after the tiebreaker execution timelock passes.
-2. Approve the unpause of a pausable ("sealable") protocol contract by calling [`DualGovernance.tiebreakerApproveSealableResume`] so that it can be unpaused by calling [`DualGovernance.tiebreakerScheduleSealableResume`] after the tiebreaker execution timelock passes.
+2. Unpause of a pausable ("sealable") protocol contract by calling  [`DualGovernance.tiebreakerResumeSealable`] after the tiebreaker execution timelock passes.

 ## Administrative actions